apache/yunikorn-site/docs/user_guide/usergroup_resolution.md

 * if the annotation is missing, the admission controller will add this information automatically
 * attempts to change this annotation will be rejected

-We also no longer do this on pods only, but also on Deployments, ReplicaSets, DeamonSets, StatefulSets, Jobs and CronJobs.
+The workload considered is not just a pod, but also on Deployments, ReplicaSets, DaemonSets, StatefulSets, Jobs and CronJobs.

-Group resolution is no longer necessary inside the shim.
+Group resolution is no longer required inside the shim.

 ### Configuring the admission controller